Robert A. Carels, PhD, MBA, ABPP

 Current Graduate Students

-Rhonda Byrd is a third-year graduate student who earned a BA in Psychology and a Master of Social Work at NC State University.
-She is currently pursuing the MA in Clinical Psychology.
-Research interests are weight stigma, including outcomes and the role of social media, and weight management.
-Her ongoing Master’s thesis project is centered on weight stigma as experienced by pregnant women in healthcare settings.
+Rhonda Byrd is a fifth- year graduate student who earned a BA in Psychology and a Master of Social Work at NC State University.
+Research interests are weight stigma and weight management.
+Her ongoing dissertation is centered on Fat Acceptance, body image, and related behaviors.

-Emi Jansen is a first-year graduate student pursuing a PhD in Clinical Health Psychology at East Carolina University.
-Prior to attending ECU, she earned BS in Health Information Management at the College of St. Scholastica and an MA in Clinical Counseling Psychology at the University of Minnesota Duluth.
+Emi Jansen is a fourth-year graduate student pursuing a PhD in Clinical Health Psychology at East Carolina University.
+Prior to attending ECU, she earned a BS in Health Information Management at the College of St. Scholastica and an MA in Clinical Counseling Psychology at the University of Minnesota Duluth.
 Her broad research interests include evaluating the roles of experienced bias, established belief systems, and social determinants of health on health behavior change tactics.
 Clinically, she is interested in the usefulness and generalizability of mindfulness and acceptance-based therapeutic approaches for addressing internalized weight bias and healthcare avoidance.
 For fun, she spends her time rollerblading, chatting with friends/family, watching stand-up-comedy, and playing with her favorite goldendoodle, Willow.

-Lydia Mansour (she/her) is an incoming first-year graduate student at East Carolina University.
+Lydia Mansour (she/her) is a third-year graduate student at East Carolina University.
 Prior to enrollment at ECU, Lydia went to the University of Florida and received a Bachelor’s in both Biology and Psychology.
 After completing her undergraduate studies, she continued working in research at UF with the Department of Endocrinology, Diabetes, and Metabolism and later at the Institute on Aging.
 Her research interests include weight management, weight bias, and chronic illnesses specifically among the older adult population.
 In her spare time, Lydia likes to attend group fitness classes, spend time with her cat Latte, and watch the latest movies at the movie theater.

 Publications